jasonKercher/odin-archs/README.md

 * i386
 * native

 Native will run outside of a container.
-Currently, arm and i386 do not appear to build the compiler.
+Currently, arm is the only one that doesn't build the compiler successfully.

 The `init` command will build the container needed to run a specific architecture.